MicrosoftDocs/OfficeDocs-SharePoint/migration/managed-metadata-migration.md

 **Action:**
 - If you want to migrate a Managed Metadata Service (MMS), set it as the default.
-- If you have more than one MMS, decide on the the one you want to migrate and set is as the default.
-Remove the default setting all others.
+- If you have more than one MMS, decide on the the one you want to migrate and set it as the default.
+Remove the default setting from all others.